On December 5, 1901 the cornerstone of the new Knights of Pythias lodge hall was laid at Main and 3rd streets.

 This is the first hall, which stood at the same location.
 When this photo was taken, the ground floor housed the Texas & Pacific freight office.
 In the corner niche on the third floor a suit of armor—nicknamed “St. George”—can be seen in the corner niche.
 At some point in time St. George lost his right “hand” to gunfire, possibly administered by rowdy cowboys.

 The current St. George is a replica that was made when the second building was restored in 1981.

 The cornerstone boasts that the 1881 building was the first Pythian temple ever built.

 But the Dallas Weekly Herald on June 9, 1881 clarified that: It was the first Pythian temple built in Texas.
 The cornerstone for that first building was laid on June 7.
 Note that the reception was held at the El Paso Hotel.

 In 1899 the two local Knights of Pythias lodges (Queen City and Red Cross) had announced plans to replace the 1881 building.
 The projected cost: $12,000 ($330,000 today).

 This is the 1901 sketch of the second building by architects Sanguinet and Staats.
 The new building added a turret and gabled roof.

-The new building opened on May 19, 1902.
+The new lodge building opened on May 19, 1902.
 The early twentieth century was the heyday of fraternal lodges in America.
 One scholar estimated that “every fifth man belonged to at least one of the nation’s seventy thousand fraternal lodges.”
 Fort Worth had many fraternal lodges, most now defunct.

 The Knights of Pythias fraternal organization had been founded in Washington, D.C. in 1864.
 Pythias was a figure in Greek legend who exemplified friendship.

 Some views of the Knights of Pythias lodge hall: